netbirdio/docs/docs/reference/netbird-commands.md

 ```shell
 netbird login --management-url https://api.self-hosted.com:33073
 ```
-In case you need to use a setup key, simple use the flag `--setup-key`:
+In case you need to use a setup key, use the `--setup-key` flag:
 ```shell
 netbird login --setup-key AAAA-BBB-CCC-DDDDDD
 ```